JetBrains/kotlin-web-site/docs/topics/collection-filtering.md

 [//]: # (title: Filtering collections)

-Filtering is one of the most popular tasks in the collection processing.
+Filtering is one of the most popular tasks in collection processing.
 In Kotlin, filtering conditions are defined by _predicates_ – lambda functions that take a collection element and return a boolean value: `true` means that the given element matches the predicate, `false` means the opposite.